cscart/docs/user_guide/look_and_feel/layouts/layout_pages/index.rst

 .. important::

-    You can activate/deactivate :doc:`blocks <../blocks/index>` separately for different pages with the same layout.
+    You can activate/deactivate :doc:`blocks <../blocks/index>` separately for different pages that use the same layout page.
 That way pages of different products, categories, etc. can look different from each other.

 ===================
 Default Layout Page